Falkland Island Cruises & Luxury Expeditions

 Steeple Jason Island

-At just over 3 square Miles, this small island is home to the Earth's largest colony of black-browed albatrosses, as well as an abundance of penguins, seals, and sea lions.
+At just over 3 square Miles, this small island is home to the Earth's largest colony of black-browed albatrosses and an abundance of penguins, seals, and sea lions.

 Gentoo Penguins on a Beach in Bleaker IslandFalkland Islands